-- 1. To elect three Class I directors, Olivier Pomel, Dev Ittycheria and Shardul Shah, each to hold office until our Annual Meeting of Stockholders in 2023; - 2.
-To ratify the selection by the audit committee of our board of directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
+- 1. To elect two Class II directors, Alexis Lê-Quôc and Michael Callahan, each to hold office until our Annual Meeting of Stockholders in 2024; - 2.
+To approve, on an advisory basis, the compensation of our named executive officers, as disclosed in this proxy statement; - 3.
+To indicate, on an advisory basis, the preferred frequency of shareholder advisory votes on the compensation of our named executive officers; - 4.
+To ratify the selection by the audit committee of our board of directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 5.
 To conduct any other business properly brought before the Annual Meeting.